Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Increases ACL lookup speeds by compiling them into a set of lookup tables.
 Packet headers are used to access the tables in a small, fixed number of lookups, independent of the existing number of ACL entries.

 User Datagram Protocol.
 A connectionless transport layer protocol in the IP protocol stack.
 UDP is a simple protocol that exchanges datagrams without acknowledgments or guaranteed delivery, which requires other protocols to handle error processing and retransmission.
 UDP is defined in RFC 768.

 Universal Mobile Telecommunication System.
 An extension of GPRS networks that moves toward an all-IP network by delivering broadband information, including commerce and entertainment services, to mobile users via fixed, wireless, and satellite networks.

 Unicast Reverse Path Forwarding.
 Unicast RPF guards against spoofing by ensuring that packets have a source IP address that matches the correct source interface according to the routing table.

 Uniform Resource Locator.
 A standardized addressing scheme for accessing hypertext documents and other services using a browser.
 For example, http://www.cisco.com.

 user EXEC mode

 The lowest privilege level at the ASA CLI.
-The user EXEC mode prompt appears as follows when you first access the ASA:
+The user EXEC mode prompt appears as follows when you first access the adaptive security appliance:

 Coordinated Universal Time.
 The time zone at zero degrees longitude, previously called Greenwich Mean Time (GMT) and Zulu time.
 UTC replaced GMT in 1967 as the world time standard.
 UTC is based on an atomic time scale rather than an astronomical time scale.